UPPMAX/HPC-python/docs/lesson_plans/20250424/README.md

 >   reflection contributes to the co-teaching partnership?
 > - How can co-teachers reconcile differences in personal planning styles?

+From `[Brendle et al, 2017]`:

+> The co-teachers’ willingness to share the classroom and instructional responsibilities is
+> key to a positive relationship

+From `[Brendle et al, 2017]`:

+> The success of a co-teaching partnership is based on the co-teachers’ understanding
+> and expertise in implementing research-based co-teaching models .

+From `[Chapple, 2009]`:

+> If co-teachers were not of the
+> same philosophical beliefs -that is, that all children can learn and that inclusion is
+> essential for co-teaching to be successful- then the practice of co-teaching would not be
+> effective.

 ## References

+- `[Brendle et al, 2017]` Brendle, Joanna, Robert Lock, and Kate Piazza.
+"A study of co-teaching identifying effective implementation strategies."
+International Journal of Special Education 32.3 (2017): 538-550.
+- `[Chapple, 2009]` Chapple, James William.
+Co-teaching: From obstacles to opportunities.
+Ashland University, 2009.
 - `[Cook & Friend, 1995]`    Cook, Lynne, and Marilyn Friend.
 "Co-teaching: Guidelines for creating effective practices."
 Focus on exceptional children 28 (1995).
 - `[Sharon, 2014]` Pratt, Sharon.
 "Achieving symbiosis: Working through challenges found in co-teaching to achieve effective co-teaching relationships."
 Teaching and teacher education 41 (2014): 1-12.
 - `[Hepner & Newman, 2010]` Hepner, Stephanie, and Sarah Newman.
 "Teaching is teamwork: Preparing for, planning, and implementing effective co-teaching practice."
 International Schools Journal 29.2 (2010).